 I recommend this day trip tour from Frankfurt:

-Otherwise, head there on your own for some Heidelberg sightseeing.
+Otherwise, head there on your own for some Heidelberg sightseeing and support the local community with a longer stay.

 Stuttgart to Heidelberg Day Trip

-Stuttgart is the closest big city to Heidelberg and with low-cost airlines Vueling, Easyjet and others flying there, it’s a popular access point for visitors heading to Heidelberg.
+Stuttgart is the closest big city to Heidelberg and it’s a popular access point for visitors heading to Heidelberg.

 Trains from Stuttgart Central Station to Heidelberg take 45 minutes to an hour and depart regularly.
 It’s also an easy drive if you have your own car.